betheden/hebrew-grammar/content/stem.rst

 Passive voice means that the subject of the verb is *receiving* the verbal action rather than *performing* the verbal action.
 In English, passive voice is expressed using the helping verb "to be."
-In Biblical Hebrew, the passive nature of the verbal action is expressed by the Niphal form of the verb itself without any helping verbs.
+In Biblical Hebrew, the passive nature of the verbal action is expressed by the stem formation of the verb itself without any helping verbs.

 .. csv-table:: Example: 2KI 21:18